BAK2K3/WYSPA/README.md

 - JavaScript: Code extract obtained from [StackOverflow](https://stackoverflow.com/questions/5842747/how-can-i-use-javascript-to-limit-a-number-between-a-min-max-value) and modified for setting min and max limits on a variable.
 - JavaScript: Code extract obtained from [StackOverflow](https://stackoverflow.com/questions/9099345/google-maps-api-3-limit-pan-map-bounds) to implement Map bounds for Google Maps.
 - JavaScript: Guidance on creating dynamic Map Markers and OnClick events obtained from StackOverflow posts: [[1](https://stackoverflow.com/questions/16985867/adding-an-onclick-event-to-google-map-marker)] [[2](https://stackoverflow.com/questions/40568684/how-to-insert-a-javascript-variable-into-flask-url-for-function)]
-- JavaScript: Guidance on implementing hasOwnProperty in “for in” statement in JavaScript, following Jshint error, was obtained from [StackOverflow](https://stackoverflow.com/questions/4166551/javascript-jslint-error-the-body-of-a-for-in-should-be-wrapped-in-an-if-statem).
+- JavaScript: Guidance on implementing hasOwnProperty in "for in" statement in JavaScript, following Jshint error, was obtained from [StackOverflow](https://stackoverflow.com/questions/4166551/javascript-jslint-error-the-body-of-a-for-in-should-be-wrapped-in-an-if-statem).
 - MongoDB: General guidance on MongoDB commands taken from their [documentation](https://docs.mongodb.com/).
 - Python/HTML/JavaScript: Guidance on how to pass data from Python to JavaScript obtained from [StackOverflow](https://stackoverflow.com/questions/15321431/how-to-pass-a-list-from-python-by-jinja2-to-javascript).
 - Python: Code extract obtained from [StackOverflow](https://stackoverflow.com/questions/24833362/pylint-warning-w0212-with-properties-accessing-a-protected-member-how-to-avoi) and modified to allow access to restricted attributes of classes.